 Nicole was also the first vegan I liked.

 And the reason for this is that up until recent times, chances are, a random vegan person I encounter is usually insufferable.
-(Vegetarians tend to be driven by more diverse reasons, and so the personalities vary more).
+(Unlike vegetarians; vegetarians tend to be driven by more diverse reasons, and so the personalities vary more).

-But I override that impulse, because I know that just because someone committed to a cause is insufferable, it does not mean that insufferability is an inherent part of the cause.
+But I override that impulse, because I know that just because someone committed to a cause is insufferable, it does not mean that insufferability has to be an inherent part of the cause.

 Immaturity struggles in the space between standing up for something, but not encroaching on other people’s choice not to.
 I was immature too.